 XFS handles fsync failures in a few ways that are different than ext4 ordered mode.
-First, on a journal-block fault, XFS shuts down the file system entirely (Figure 6(c)) instead of merely remounting in read-only mode; thus, all subsequent read and write operations fail.
-Second, XFS retries metadata writes when it encounters a fault during checkpointing; the retry limit is determined by a value in /sys/fs/xfs/\/error/metadata/\/max\retries, but is infinite by default.
-If the retry limit is exceeded, then XFS again shuts down the file system.
-We provide traces for $w{ma}$ in Figure 7 to highlight the retries.
+First, on a journal-block fault, XFS shuts down the file system entirely instead of merely remounting in read-only mode; thus, all subsequent read and write operations fail.
+Second, XFS retries metadata writes when it encounters a fault during checkpointing; the retry limit is determined by a value in /sys/fs/xfs//error/metadata//max_retries, but is infinite by default.
+If the retry limit is exceeded, XFS again shuts down the file system.

 The multi-block append workload illustrates how XFS handles metadata when writes to related data blocks fail.
-If the write to the first data block fails, then XFS writes no metadata to the journal and fails the fsync immediately.
-When later data blocks are successfully appended to this file, the metadata is updated, which creates a non-overwritten block in the file corresponding to the first write.
-However, if no new data blocks are successfully appended, then the on-disk metadata is not updated to reflect any of these last writes (i.e., the size of the file is not increased).
-Thus, while in ext4 a failed write always causes a non-overwritten block, in XFS, non-overwritten blocks cannot exist at the end of a file.
-However, for either file system, if the failed blocks remain in the page cache, then applications can read those blocks regardless of whether they are in the middle or the end of a file.
+If the write to the first data block fails, XFS writes no metadata to the journal and fails the fsync immediately.
+When later data blocks are successfully appended to this file, the metadata is updated which creates a non-overwritten block in the file corresponding to the first write.
+If instead, a write to a data block contained in the last journal transaction fails, the on-disk metadata is not updated to reflect any of these last writes (i.e., the size of the file is not increased if any related blocks fail in the last transaction).
+3 Thus, while in ext4 a failed write always causes a non-overwritten block, in XFS, non-overwritten blocks cannot exist at the end of a file.
+However, for either file system, if the failed blocks regardless of whether they are in the middle or the end of a file.